ragdolldynamics/ragdoll-maya/docs/pages/download.md

 **Everything ok?**

 ??? bug "No menu"
-    You've booted up Maya, but there is no menu, what gives?
+    You've booted up Maya, loaded the plug-in via the Plug-in Manager, but there is no menu, what gives?

     Maya Modules work in mysterious ways.
 Try installing it the old fashioned way.